flame-engine/flame/doc/flame_isolate/isolate.md

 ### Backpressure Strategies

+Backpressure strategies is a way to cope with the job queue when job items are produced more rapidly than the isolate can handle them.
+This presents the problem of what to do with such a growing backlog of unhandled jobs.
+To mitigate this problem this library funnels all jobs through a job queue handler.
+Also known as `BackpressureStrategy`.

+The ones currently supported are:

+* `NoBackPressureStrategy` that basically does not handle back pressure.
+It uses a FIFO stack for storing a backlog of unhandled jobs.
+* `ReplaceBackpressureStrategy` that has a job queue with size one, and discards the queue upon adding a new job.
+* `DiscardNewBackPressureStrategy` that has a job queue with size one, and as long as the queue is populated a new job will not be added.

 You can specify a backpressure strategy by overriding the `backpressureStrategy` field.
 This will create the isolate with the specified strategy when component is mounted.